NCALC 2026 Spring Meeting

 |

-Where: On Saturday, January 31, the planned education, networking, and the business meetings of the NCALC standing committees and Board of Directors, will be held at the Fairfield Inn & Suites Charlotte Uptown.
+Where: Known as the home North Carolina’s first capital, as the birthplace of Pepsi Cola, and for its scenic location where the Trent and Neuse Rivers meet, New Bern, NC, will be the site of the 2026 Spring Meeting.
+On Saturday, May 2, the planned education, networking, and the business meetings of the NCALC standing committees and Board of Directors, will be held at the Doubletree by Hilton New Bern -- Riverfront at 100 Middle St, New Bern, NC 28560.
 Dinner socials are being planned for both Friday and Saturday evenings for attendees to enjoy fellowship with other attendees and to experience local restaurants.
 Specific locations will be shared with participating registrants.

 Our Tentative Schedule of Activities (Subject to change)